nicdeca/brov2_formation_control/README.md

 ## Current development status

-The control core, ROS 2 adapter, PX4/Gazebo SITL workflow, and experiment logging pipeline are implemented.
-Three-robot SITL and the two-robot `cautious` and `full` profiles have been validated.
-Real-water validation remains the next major milestone.
+The control core, ROS 2 adapter, PX4/Gazebo SITL workflow, experiment logging/plotting pipeline, five-robot SITL scenario, and real-water experiment workflow are implemented.
+The current validation uses the same controller architecture in SITL and on the laboratory BlueROV2 vehicles.

 Current milestones: